wilblack/lilybot/rpi_client/bot_roles/README.md

 ### 1. Configure the rpi_client with the bot package you are using

-* Copy a local setting file from `rpi_client/bot_roles/` into rpi_client/local_settings.py.
+Copy a local setting file from `rpi_client/bot_roles/` into rpi_client/local_settings.py.
 Edit that file appropriately.

-TODO Show Example.

 This is an example local_settings.py file.
 It is the bare minimum required.
 Besure and change the BOT_CHANNEL to an appropriate unqiue channel name (this is used for MQTT messaging).